Teradata/stacki-wiki/wiki/Reference/cli/list/list-host.md

 ### Description

-List the Appliance, CPU count and physical position info for
-	a list of hosts.
+	List the Appliance, and physical position info for a list of hosts.

 ### Arguments